LucasHoffSchmidt/Python-Automatic-Crypto-Website-API-Pull/README.md

 # Python Automatic Crypto Website API Pull
-Pulls data about crypto currencies from coinmarketcap at set intervals.
+In this project we used Jupyter Notebook to pull API data about crypto currencies from coinmarketcap at set intervals.

 ## Tools and technologies
 - **Jupyter Notebook**